Test created by Sarasota doctor could help triage COVID-19 patients, alleviate testing burden

 A simple device created by a Tampa Bay area doctor could be the answer, but there are still hurdles to clear.

-"It's certainly frustrating because I really want to make a difference, and we have something that's proven to do just that,” said Dr. Rob Sambursky, President & CEO, Lumos Diagnostics.
+"It's certainly frustrating, because I really want to make a difference, and we have something that's proven to do just that,” said Dr. Rob Sambursky, president and CEO of Lumos Diagnostics.

 That "something" is a test called FebriDx, cited in the Journal of Infection for its ability to distinguish between bacterial and viral infections in ten minutes or less with one simple prick of the finger.

 "...If they're viral, then they could have a higher risk or probability of having COVID-19.
-Those patients could then be prioritized to have the confirmatory testing, and maybe get those results a lot earlier,” said Sambursky.
+Those patients could then be prioritized to have the confirmatory testing, and maybe get those results a lot earlier,” Sambursky said.

+That's huge -- a public health expert at the University of South Florida said this kind of test could reduce the use of unnecessary antibiotics.
+Another doctor said it could be key to cutting down wait times for COVID-19 tests.

+"It might help triage or able us to make determination to who does need COVID-19 testing and who doesn't," said Dr. Eliot Godofsky of Bach and Godofsky Infectious Diseases in Manatee County.
+He participated in a clinical trial for the test.

 FebriDx is used in UK hospitals, and researchers at the University of Southampton just published a report about how the device could reduce the spread of COVID-19 in hospitals.